Riding Mountain National Park

 By Air:

-• The closest major airport is Winnipeg James Armstrong Richardson International Airport, located approximately 300 km (186 miles) southeast of the park.
+• The nearest major airport is Winnipeg James Armstrong Richardson International Airport, approximately 186 miles (300 km) southeast of the park.

-• From the airport, you can rent a car or take a shuttle service to reach the park.
+• From the airport, renting a car or using a shuttle service are viable options to reach the park.

 By Car:

-• If you’re traveling from Winnipeg, take Highway 1 west for approximately 3 hours until you reach the park entrance.
+• From Winnipeg, take Highway 1 west for about three hours to reach the park entrance.

-• From other parts of Manitoba or neighboring provinces, consult a map or GPS for the best route to Riding Mountain National Park.
+• For those traveling from other parts of Manitoba or neighboring provinces, a map or GPS can provide the best route.

 Car Rental:

-Renting a car is a popular choice for visitors who want the freedom to explore the park at their own pace.
-Several car rental companies operate in the nearby cities and airports.
+Renting a car is a convenient way to explore the park at your own pace.
+Several rental companies operate in nearby cities and airports.

 Bicycle Rentals: